Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Public Water Supply requirements, contact the IDNR

 The Private Well Program provides administrative oversight of the statewide private well program.
 This includes rule development and interpretation, working cooperatively with local county

 governments to administer the private well program at a local level, working with well contractors regarding minimum and appropriate standards for well services, and

 providing guidance to private well owners and other citizens.

 The goals of the Iowa DNR Private Well Program are to:

-The program goals are to have all private wells constructed to appropriate minimum standards and that competent Iowa DNR Certified Well Contractors are on-site in direct control of each well service provided.
-The local county permitting authority will issue you a local and state private well construction permit based on a single application.
+The program goals are to have all wells constructed to appropriate minimum standards and that competent Iowa DNR Certified Well Contractors are on-site in direct control of each well service provided.

 To help achieve the program goals the Private Well Program works with local county environmental health staff to issue private well construction permits at the local level.
-This relationship is an important part of the program and helps to ensure that there are local contacts to provide well construction permitting and support for the local residents.
+This relationship is an important part of the program and helps to ensure that there are local contacts to help local residents with permitting and construction information needs.

 You will find additional private well related topics in the left hand column or menu area of this web page.
-You will also find useful links at the bottom of each web page for common private well topics.
+There are also useful links at the bottom of each web page for common private well topics.
 If you cannot find the information you are looking for, please contact us using the information at the bottom of this page.